Jordan Lake Cabin

 Directions

-The cabin is approximately 15 miles from Ketchikan within the Naha Recreation Area.
-Access is by boating to Naha Bay and hiking 4 miles on the Naha River National Recreation Trail, or by floatplane to Heckman Lake and hiking 2 miles.
-Some floatplane pilots will land directly on Jordan Lake, though most will not due to its small size.
-Refer to USGS Ketchikan C-5 map.
+Located approximately 15 miles from Ketchikan in the Naha National Recreation Area.
+Access by boating to Naha Bay and hiking 4 miles on the Naha River Trail, or by floatplane to Heckman Lake and hiking 2 miles.
+Jordan Lake is too small for most floatplanes, though some pilots will land there.

 Amenities